jblsmith/hypermeter/README.md

   - Bar lengths: 3, 3, 3, 3, ..., 3, 3, 4, 4, ...
 4, 4, 3, 3, ..., 3, 3, 4, 4, ...
 - "Hey Ya!"
 (Outkast): the time signature is 4/4, but in every 6-bar phrase, the 4th bar is cut short.
   - Bar lengths: [4, 4, 4, 2, 4, 4], [4, 4, 4, 2, 4, 4], [4, 4, 4, 2, 4, 4], ...
-- "The Stars" (Jukebox the Ghost): time signature is 4/4, but there are two beats missing in the entire song.
+- "The Stars" (Jukebox the Ghost): time signature is 4/4, but occasionally there is a bar in 3/4.
   - Bar lengths: 4, 4, 4, 4, 4, ..., 4, 4, 3, 4, 4, ..., 4, 4, 3, 4, 4, ..., 4, 4, 4.

 These unusual situations are likely to lead to beat- or downbeat-tracking errors.